neuro-inc/neuro-cli/neuro-sdk/docs/blob_storage_reference.rst

    .. comethod:: list_buckets() -> List[BucketListing]

       List all buckets available to the current user.
-The availability is determined by Neuromation ACL definitions, so the bucket list may be different for each user.
+The availability is determined by Neu.ro ACL definitions, so the bucket list may be different for each user.

       Permissions required: